How to Get Rid of a Ganglion Cyst on Your Foot

 What Is a Ganglion Cyst?

 A ganglion cyst looks and feels like a smooth lump beneath the skin.
 The term “ganglion” means knot.
 The lump that forms is a sac filled with a jelly-like fluid, synovial fluid, which comes from the joint capsule or tendon sheath in the area where the lump is located.
 Synovial fluid surrounds the tendons and joints, lubricating and cushioning them during movement.
-When the fluid leaks, the cyst can form.
+When the fluid leaks, a cyst can form.

 What Are the Common Symptoms?